miramastoras/bmeb_bootcamp_2022/pt2-multiple-aln.md

     -out "$WORKDIR"/data/UK-Genomes/2022_03_07/2022_03_07_A.muscle.fasta
 ```

 It should take about 2 hours to run.
-Here's an example output:
+Here's an example stderr message:
 ```
 MUSCLE v3.8.31 by Robert C. Edgar